Contributing Gear Editor

 Cons: Pricey

 Sustainability: The best of the best.
-Yulex rubber, recycled lining, fair trade and sustainable manufacturing
+Yulex rubber, recycled lining, fair trade, and sustainable manufacturing

 Features: Yulex 85% natural rubber, internal key loop, Fair Trade Certified

 We love everything Patagonia makes but when they first came out with their neoprene-free Yulex wetsuit a few years back, we weren’t huge fans.
 We desperately wanted to love the suit because of its sustainable properties, but it was super stiff and uncomfortable and unfortunately wasn’t a winner.
-We were a little skeptical to give their suits another try but the first suit was either a fluke or they’ve made some serious upgrades because this time around, we tested their R2 (3.5/3mm) loved it.
+We were a little skeptical to give their suits another try but the first suit was either a fluke or they’ve made some serious upgrades because this time around, we tested their R2 (3.5/3mm) and loved it.

 Fair Trade certified, the suit is made from 85% Yulex natural rubber that is FSC certified by the Rainforest Alliance and 15% synthetic rubber.
 Additional features include a front-zip entry with a key loop, flexible yet durable kneepads and cuffs, a warm thermal lining made from recycled materials, and all the external seems are 100% sealed.

 The chest zip can be a bit of a challenge to line up as both ends are detached but once you’re in, you’re good.
 Although the suit is only available in solid black, it is function at its finest.
 The R2 (3.5/3mm) is a bit thinner than your classic 4/3 at 3.5/3mm but is incredibly warm.
 You’ll have a hard time distinguishing it from a 4/3.
 It’s incredibly flexible out of the gates and feels comparable to traditional neoprene (if not better).
 Patagonia was a little tight-lipped about the specific improvements they made to this suit over the previous edition, but we were blown away by the comfort and warmth.
-Like all things Patagonia, we trust that this suit is well made and will withstand the test of time.
+Like all things Patagonia, we trust that this suit is well-made and will withstand the test of time.

 Read our full review of the new Patagonia R2 here.
 For colder waters check out the R3 (4.5/3.5mm) and R4 (5.5/4mm).

 CHECK PRICE ON PATAGONIA